mit212/lab2_2025/README.md

     <summary><i> Nothing is happening?</i>
     </summary>

-    Check that the motor driver has power by looking at the yellow `PWR` LED.
+    Check that the motor driver has power by looking at the green `PWR` LED.
 If not, turn on the emergency stop button.
     </details>
 9. Turn off the emergency stop button.
 The motor driver does not need power for the encoder wiring and validation.